 Infuse the Butter:

-- In a small saucepan set over medium heat, melt 1 cup (2 sticks / 227 grams) unsalted butter.
+- In a small saucepan set over medium heat, melt the unsalted butter.1 cup unsalted butter

-- Once melted, stir in ½ cup coffee or espresso beans, remove from the heat, cover and steep for 30-60 minutes (the longer you allow the butter and beans to steep, the more intense the coffee/espresso flavor you’ll get).
+- Once melted, stir in coffee or espresso beans, remove from the heat, cover and steep for 30-60 minutes (the longer you allow the butter and beans to steep, the more intense the coffee/espresso flavor you’ll get).½ cup whole espresso beans or coffee beans

 - Pour the butter and beans through a fine-mesh strainer set over a heatproof bowl.

-- Place butter in refrigerator for 30 minutes.
+- Discard beans.
+Place butter in refrigerator for 30 minutes.

 Prepare the Cookie Dough:

-- In the bowl of a stand mixer with the paddle attachment affixed, add the chilled coffee-infused butter, brown and granulated sugars.
+- In the bowl of a stand mixer with the paddle attachment affixed, add the chilled coffee-infused butter from recipe above, brown sugar and granulated sugar.1 cup dark brown sugar, ½ cup granulated sugar

 - Beat on medium speed for 3-4 minutes until light and fluffy.